Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 </div>

-### Prof. Zhexue Quan: How to Make *E. Coli* Resistant to the Harsh Environment
+### Prof. Zhexue Quan: How to Make *E. coli* Resistant to the Harsh Environment

 <p style="font-size: 1rem">📅 Date: Jun.
-4th  👤Participants: Zhe Dong, Zhenmao Ye, Siliang Zhan</p>
+4th  👤 Participants: Zhe Dong, Zhenmao Ye, Siliang Zhan</p>

 **Simulation**

-Considering the harsh environment on the surface of terrestrial planets, we need to genetically engineer *E. Coli* so that our symbiotic system can survive for a long time.
+Considering the harsh environment on the surface of terrestrial planets, we need to genetically engineer *E. coli* so that our symbiotic system can survive for a long time.

 We wondered that:

 1. How do some special microbes **survive the extreme environment**?
-2. How can we **test** the survival ability of our engineered *E. Coli*?
+2. How can we **test** the survival ability of our engineered *E. coli*?

 **Target**